Skip to main content

 The Haunting Season (published in 2022) is an anthology of 8 Christmas/winter themed ghost and spooky stories by authors including Bridget Collins, Laura Purcell, Natasha Pulley, Kiran Millwood Hargrave and Andrew Michael Hurley.
 The majority of them are set in and around the Victorian era.

-My favourites are A Study in Black and White by Bridget (a man buys a unusually designed house which may be haunted), Thwaite's Tenants by Imogen Hermes Gowar (a woman staying the night in a spooky house finds courage from an unlikely source), The Chillingham Chair by Laura (a woman whose sister is marrying her former fiancé has an accident and is confined to a creepy old wheelchair) and Confinement by Kiran (a new mother suffers a difficult confinement after giving birth and believes a ghost is after her baby).
+My favourites are A Study in Black and White by Bridget (a man buys an unusually designed house which may be haunted), Thwaite's Tenants by Imogen Hermes Gowar (a woman staying the night in a spooky house finds courage from an unlikely source), The Chillingham Chair by Laura (a woman whose sister is marrying her former fiancé has an accident and is confined to a creepy old wheelchair) and Confinement by Kiran (a new mother suffers a difficult confinement after giving birth and believes a ghost is after her baby).

 I also like Andrew's Hanging of the Greens, which is about a man with a Christmas memory he'd rather forget.
 It's the only story written by a male author in the book and also the only modern one (at least I think it's set in more recent times).
 I like old fashioned/Victorian ghost stories the most but also enjoy more modern ones.
 The others are The Eel Singers by Natasha, Lily Wilt by Jess Kidd and Monster by Elizabath Macneal.

 I got this two Christmases ago.
-I recommend it if you like spooky stories in the style of Victorian and Edwardian ghost stories and/or you like winter and Christmas themed stories.
+I recommend it if you like spooky stories in the style of Victorian and Edwardian ghost stories, and/or you like winter and Christmas themed stories.
 I'd already read books by several of the authors and liked their style.
 The follow-up collection The Winter Spirits came out in October and I hope to get it for this Christmas!

 The Woman in Black and Other Ghost Stories by Susan Hill